adalbertuschris/async-await-rx/README.md

 data - array with values from each action type - returned type

+* action - (value, index, data) => void
+This acton has no impact on asyncPipe result.
+Used to perform side-effects.

 * awaitAction - (value, index, data) => Observable<any>
 Action will be completed when observable have fulfilled.